lurchmath/lurchmath.github.io/docs/tut-06-environments.md

 </proof>
 </div>

-Environments are shown, by default, with blue borders around them, just like expressions are, to indicate that they are meaningful portions of the document that Lurch is paying attention to when grading your work.
+Environments are shown, by default, with blue borders and shadows, to indicate that they are meaningful (and important) portions of the document.
+Lurch pays attention to environments when grading your work.
 For example, in the small document above, you can see that not only does the final expression in the proof get a green check mark, but the proof as a whole gets a green check mark, as does the corresponding theorem.
 That's because Lurch knows what those environments mean, and that they should be checked as part of its grading process.